GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 {% Banner 'caution', 'body' %}

 If you use [Network Error Logging](https://w3c.github.io/network-error-logging/), continue using `Report-To` (v0) because Network Error Logging isn't supported in the Reporting API v1.
-A new mechanism for Network Error Logging will be developed⏤until that's available, the Reporting API v0 should be used.
-**As of June 2021**, this new mechanism is not shipped yet.

 {% endBanner %}

+A new mechanism for Network Error Logging will be developed.
+Once that becomes available, switch from Reporting API v0 to that new mechanism. should be used.
+At the time of this writing, this new mechanism is not shipped yet.

 ## Demo and code